 A. No!
 OPT authorization is only for employment related to your field of study.
 Working in an unrelated job is a serious violation of your F-1 status.
 Do not put your valid status at risk.

 Q. Once I receive my EAD card, is there anything else I should do?

-A. Yes, please bring in your EAD card to the ISSS so that a photocopy can be made for your file.
-Please Note: Employment cannot begin until the date authorized for practical training on the EAD and you have your EAD card “in hand”
+A. Yes.
+Bring your EAD card to the ISSS office so a photocopy can be made for your file.
+Note: Employment cannot begin until the date authorized for practical training on the EAD and you have your EAD card “in hand.”